Healing hands Nepal in collaborations with United Smile e.V. from Germany conducted 11 ‘Free dental Clinics’ at

-It was a program of dental screenings, demonstrating brushing methods and oral hygiene instructions by dentists and distribution of tooth brushes & pastes.
+It was a program of dental screenings, demonstrating brushing methods and oral hygiene instructions by dentists and distribution of toothbrushes & pastes.
 We had 4 dentists treating 1320 patients in total in all of these 4 districts.
-1 Health assistant to track blood pressure and weight before dentists visit, Healing Hands Nepal Volunteers for interpretation and local-volunteers to manage crowd.
+1 Health assistant to track blood pressure and weight before dentists visit, Healing Hands Nepal Volunteers for interpretation, and local volunteers to manage the crowd.

 Around 30% of patients needed immediate treatments.
 Countless decayed teeth, root remains, fractured teeth, persistent milk teeth remnants were pulled, fissures were sealed, white cement fillings were performed, temporary solutions for gingival problems were given and each set of teeth were fluoridated.
 All the patients would receive their dental kit post-treatment.

-Other evident problems were poor oral maintenance, prolonged sensitivity to hot or cold foods, malformations of teeth due to irregular deciduous dentition, Malocclusion in permanent dentition, chronic peridontitis etc
+Other evident problems were poor oral maintenance, prolonged sensitivity to hot or cold foods, malformations of teeth due to irregular deciduous dentition, Malocclusion in permanent dentition, chronic periodontitis, etc

 Clinics at schools usually started with demonstrating brushing methods and counseling on dental health maintenance either of orthodontic or gingival diseases or caries.
-Children were more curious and happy to receive tooth brushes and pastes afterwards.
+Children were more curious and happy to receive toothbrushes and toothpastes afterward.

-Welcome and farewell ceremony by community were always heart touching.
-Flower garlands, tika, khada, token of appreciation, hand woven scarves by Women weaving team.
-And conclusion ceremony at the end of our 15 day Dental trek in Parbat was an extravagant surprise.
-Pun Community there prepared thank you feast for us and sang their ancestral songs and we all danced to the local tunes.
+Welcome, and farewell ceremonies by the communities were always heart-touching.
+Flower garlands, tika, khada, a token of appreciation, handwoven scarves by the Women Weaving Team.
+And conclusion ceremony at the end of our 15-day Dental trek in Parbat was an extravagant surprise.
+The Pun Community there prepared a thank-you feast for us and sang their ancestral songs and we all danced to the local tunes.

-Healing Hands Nepal is planning for Dental tour (mobile dental clinics) throughout country to address dental problems starting 2020 with National and International Dentists.
+Healing Hands Nepal is planning for a Dental tour (mobile dental clinics) throughout the country to address dental problems starting in 2020 with National and International Dentists.